afshinator/OdinRailsStudyGroup/week1-script.md

 	going to meet weekly, go over last weeks efforts, revise schedule if need be.

 	going to use my experience / hear my opinions around learning Rails, Ruby, & CS in general - hopefully to your benefit.

+		Advice #1 : Hartl is of the opinion that you can learn Rails w/o much understanding of Ruby.
+My observation is that without knowledge & experience of 1.
+Ruby, 2.
+Programming, you'll at best become good at building what the tutorials build and will lack the know-how to implement your own original ideas.

+		Advice #2 : While following the tutorials, embrace the side projects like getting up to speed in github, getting on Heroku & deploying often.
+Lack of Github skills will continuously hinder you.
+Heroku deployment is simple but can also be a land-mine (asset issues!).